hdShang/arxiv-daily/docs/cs-CV/2025-05-03/papers/250501838v1-mvhumannet-a-large-scale-dataset-of-multi-view-daily-dressing-human-.md

 ---
 layout: default
-title: MVHumanNet++: A Large-scale Dataset of Multi-view Daily Dressing Human Captures with Richer Annotations for 3D Human Digitization
+title: "MVHumanNet++: A Large-scale Dataset of Multi-view Daily Dressing Human Captures with Richer Annotations for 3D Human Digitization"
 ---

 # MVHumanNet++: A Large-scale Dataset of Multi-view Daily Dressing Human Captures with Richer Annotations for 3D Human Digitization